 Most spin bikes are in the range of 30 lbs to 50 lbs and for most people this range is fine for providing them with the smoothness and workout they want.

-One disadvantage of heavier flywheels is that they cost more to make and that adds to the overall cost of the spin bike.
+One disadvantage of heavier flywheels is that they cost more to make and that adds to the overall cost of the spin bike as well as making the bike heavier which can be a problem when you come to move even with the transport whells

 The big benefit of the heavy flywheel is the natural and smooth riding motion that gives a better and more efficient riding experience.
-This helps to prevent injuries to your joints that could come from the choppiness of the up and down motion which is due to changes in speed that happen when you have a light flywheel.
+This helps to prevent injuries to your joints that could come from the choppiness of the up and down motion which is due to changes in speed that happen when you have a light flywheel in particular when out of the saddle pushing against the resistance.